Prinz Adalbert-class cruiser: Armor

 The steel armor used on the two ships was produced by the Krupp firm using its proprietary process.
+Armor thickness remained similar in strength to that of Prinz Heinrich, though it was made more comprehensive, the primary improvement being to the upper belt, which was connected to the main-battery barbettes by oblique armored bulkheads.
 The main belt armor consisted of a layer of teak that was 50 mm thick, covered by 100 mm thick steel plating in the armored citadel, which covered the ships' machinery spaces and ammunition magazines.
 The belt was reduced to 80 mm on either ends of the citadel; the bow and stern were unprotected.

-The armor deck consisted of two basic components: a flat deck that covered much of the hull, and downward sloping sections along the sides that connected to the bottom edge of the belt armor.
+The armor deck thickness was also increased compared to Prinz Heinrich.
+The deck consisted of two basic components: a flat deck that covered much of the hull, and downward sloping sections along the sides that connected to the bottom edge of the belt armor.
 The flat section of the deck ranged in thickness from 40 mm to 80 mm.
 Sloped armor, which ranged in thickness from 50 to 80 mm, provided an additional measure of protection behind the belt.
-The ships' casemate guns, which were placed above the main belt, were protected by 100 mm thick armor plating, as were the 15 cm turret guns.
+The ships' casemate guns, which were placed above the main belt and fitted with 80 mm gun shields, were protected by 100 mm thick armor plating, as were the 15 cm turret guns.
 The two 21 cm guns had 150 mm thick sides and 30 mm roofs.
+The 8.8 cm guns were equipped with 50 mm gun shields.

 The forward conning tower was protected by 150 mm sides and had a 30 mm thick roof.
 The rear conning tower was much less thoroughly protected, with only 20 mm worth of armor protection.